dddrrreee/cs140e-25win/labs/3-cross-checking/README.md

 it's trivial compare their tapes after they run: same end tape = same computed result.

+You'll do two things:
+  1. Run your code in a simple fake simulator that you'll modify so that you can trace the memory reads and writes it does to GPIO memory.

+  2. Using the "wrap" linker trick to trace the code on the raw hardware.

 ----------------------------------------------------------------------
 #### tl;dr: checking code